 Tag source strings to the screenshots, so they are displayed in the Editor, where translators will see them in the context section.

 Decide who should localize your product.
 You can work with one of the translation agencies from Crowdin’s Vendor Marketplace or invite your own team of translators.

 In case you decide to work with one of the professional translation agencies cooperating with Crowdin – go to Vendors tab in the Project Settings and choose the translation vendor that meets your requirements.

-Once translators join the project, they will be able to cooperate with each other while making translations in the Editor.
+Once translators join the project, they will be able to cooperate on making translations in the Editor.

 Translations will be downloaded according to the selected parameters in the Export section of the Project Settings.

-You can download translations either manually after you build the project or automatically via an integration.
+You can download translations manually after you build the project or they can be downloaded automatically via an integration.